 Many other facilities and organizations in the Middle Tennessee area contributed seed money, student scholarship money, or equipment/supplies to enable Cumberland to meet the needs of the Middle Tennessee area for well-prepared nurses.
 The dream of a Baccalaureate Nursing Program on the Cumberland University campus became a reality due to the interest and generosity of the University's many friends.

 Thirteen students were admitted to Upper Division nursing classes in January of 1992.
 Thirty additional students were enrolled in Lower Division studies.
 In January 1993, the Cumberland University Board of Trustees approved a name change for the Division of Nursing.
 In honor of Dr. Jeanette Rudy, the official name of the nursing division became the Jeanette Cantrell Rudy Division of Nursing.
 Dr. Rudy also sponsored the designing of the official Cumberland University Division of Nursing pin.
 In 2005, the Division of Nursing was named the School of Nursing.

 The National League for Nursing (NLN) granted accreditation in November 1994, and the National League for Nursing Accreditation Commission (NLNAC) granted re-accreditation in 2000.
 In the Spring of 2004, the name was changed to the Jeanette C. Rudy School of Nursing.
-In the Spring of 2005, the NLNAC granted the School of Nursing a full eight (8) year re-accreditation to date; the Jeanette Rudy School of Nursing has 792 graduates.
+In the Spring of 2013, the school was accredited by CCNE as well as NLNAC (ACEN).
+The Jeanette C. Rudy School of Nursing has 1126 graduates as of August, 2014.